 All participants will receive a free weekend ticket to Bestival 2018, an exclusive Bike to Bestival T-Shirt, reserved prime camping at Bestival, and a few added extras along the way!

-Bike to Bestival will take place on Thursday 7th September.
-We’ve teamed up with the guys at Velo Domestique to run our ride from Bournemouth.
-All riders will set off from the same location at the same time, accompanied by a team of skilled marshals who will keep the riders on track and motivated and will get everyone safely to Bestival.
+The ride from Bournemouth will set off on Thursday 2nd August.
+We’ve once again teamed up with our good friends at Velo Domestique to put on the ride.
+This ride will set off around midday, accompanied by a team of skilled marshals, who will keep all riders on track and ensure everyone safely arrives at Bestival.

 Where do I sign up?
 Right here